-Tuesday, May 5th: "The Fight for the Old North State: The Civil War in North Carolina, January - May, 1864."
-At this 16th anniversary meeting of the Round Table, award-winning author, Hampton Newsome returns to reveal a desperate ploy by Gen. Robert E. Lee's Confederates during the early months of 1864.
+"The Fight for the Old North State: The Civil War in North Carolina January-May 1864"

+Hampton Newsome returns to reveal a desperate ploy by Gen. Robert E. Lee's Confederates during the early months of 1864.
 The objective was intended to gain momentum right here in eastern North Carolina.
 Despite all efforts, including some successes by Lee's army and his ironclad gunboats, the Civil War was finally coming to a close.

-Everyone is invited!
-As a reminder, the upcoming season begins on Tuesday, September 2nd, the day after Labor Day.
-Meetings are held at Hatch Auditorium on Caswell Beach.
-Registrations begin at 6:15PM.
+We look forward to seeing you when our new season begins the day after Labor Day on Tuesday, September 2, 2025, Meetings are held at Hatch Auditorium on Caswell Beach.
+Registration begins at 6:15PM.
 Programs start at 7:00PM.
-The visitor fee remains at \$10, and may be applied toward the \$25 annual membership dues, which importantly can include a spouse.
-By the way, about one-third of our audiences are female!
+The visitor fee is \$10, and can be applied toward the \$25 annual membership dues, which can include a spouse.

-For more information about the Round Table, the upcoming season, or if you wish to become a member, please contact president John Butler at Brunswickcivilwarroundtable@gmail.com, or call him directly at (404) 229-9425.
-Or, visit their website at Brunswickcivilwarroundtable.com for background and current information, news, and updates.
+For more information, please contact President John Butler at Brunswickcwrt@gmail.com, or by calling him at (404) 229-9425, or visit our website at brunswickcivilwarroundtable.com